-Circuit-switched Packet-switched standardized interfaces standardized protocols and packet formats lots of internal state (i.e., each switch & other network nodes) very limited internal state caches and other state are soft-state and dynamically built based on traffic no session state in the network long setup times - since the route (with QoS) has to be set up from end-to-end before there is any further traffic End-to-End Argument ⇒ integrity of communications is the reponsibility of the end node, not the network services: built into the network \Rightarrow hard to add new services Services can be added by anyone operators decide what services users can have all elements of the net have to support the service before it can be introduced Application programming interfaces (APIs) are often vendor specific or even proprietary centralized control no central control \Rightarrow no one can easily turn it off "carrier class" equipment and specifications a mix of "carrier class", business, & consumer equip. target: very high availability 99.999% (5 min./year of unavailability) all equipment, links, etc. must operate with very high availability backbone target: high availability >99.99% (50 min./year unavailability) local networks: availability >99% (several days/year of unavailability) In aggregate - there is extremely high availability because most of the network elements are independent long tradition of slow changes short tradition of very fast change • PBXs > ~10 years; public exchanges ~30yrs Moore's Law doublings at 18 or 9 months! clear operator role (well enshrined in public law) unclear what the role of operators is (or even who is an operator)
+Circuit-switched Packet-switched standardized interfaces standardized protocols and packet formats lots of internal state (i.e., each switch & other network very limited internal state nodes) caches and other state are soft-state and dynamically built based on traffic no session state in the network long setup times - since the route (with QoS) has to be set up from end-to-end before there is any further traffic End-to-End Argument $\Rightarrow$ integrity of communications is the reponsibility of the end node, not the network services: built into the network $\Rightarrow$ hard to add new services Services can be added by anyone operators decide what services users can have all elements of the net have to support the service before it can be introduced Application programming interfaces (APIs) are often vendor specific or even proprietary since they can be provided by any node attached to the network users control their choice of services centralized control no central control $\Rightarrow$ no one can easily turn it off "carrier class" equipment and specifications a mix of "carrier class", business, & consumer equip. target: very high availability 99.999% (5 min./year of unavailability) all equipment, links, etc. must operate with very high availability backbone target: high availability &gt;99.99% (50 min./year unavailability) local networks: availability &gt;99% (several days/year of unavailability) In aggregate - there is extremely high availability because most of the network elements are independent long tradition of slow changes short tradition of very fast change • PBXs > ~10 years; public exchanges ~30yrs • Moore's Law doublings at 18 or 9 months! clear operator role (well enshrined in public law ) unclear what the role of operators is (or even who is an operator)